 Medium to large breed dogs: Dogs approximately 30 lbs or over.

-Resource intensive behavior problems: Behaviors that, to successfully improve, require a more individualized solution, higher level of resources, or different environment than those a high-volume adoption shelter can reasonably provide.
+Resource intensive behavior problems: Behaviors that, to successfully change to an extent that readies a dog for adoption, require a more individualized solution, higher level of resources, or different environment than those a high-volume adoption shelter can reasonably provide.

 A Bit of Background…